MBDA AMC Baltimore

 Uchenna Mildred Udeh

-Uchenna leads in the provision of administrative and project support to ensure workplace productivity at MBDA AMC.
+Uchenna Udeh leads in the provision of administrative and project support to ensure workplace productivity at MBDA AMC.
 Prior to joining AMC, she lived and worked in Nigeria and Canada.
 She worked as an administrative assistant on operations for a global hotel group.
 She was also the sole proprietor of her small business, dealing in cultural cuisine.
 She received her Bachelor of Arts in Psychology and Sociology from UNBSJ.

 Uchenna Mildred Udeh